Post-punk: Origins

+Definition

-Additionally, post-punk is often understood not only as a musical genre, but also as a period of alternative music.
+Post-punk is often understood not only as a musical genre, but also as a period of alternative music.
 Reynolds defined the post-punk era as occurring roughly between 1978 and 1984.
 He asserted that the post-punk period produced significant innovations and music on its own.
 He described the period as "a fair match for the sixties in terms of the sheer amount of great music created, the spirit of adventure and idealism that infused it, and the way that the music seemed inextricably connected to the political and social turbulence of its era".
-Writer Mimi Haddon notes that post-punk lacks a universally agreed-upon definition, and has argued that Reynolds’ account of the genre fails to reflect contemporary consensus found online, citing artists such as the Chameleons and Echo & the Bunnymen as examples that fall outside his definition of a "post-punk vanguard".
+Musicologist Mimi Haddon notes that post-punk lacks a universally agreed-upon definition, and has argued that Reynolds' account of the genre fails to reflect contemporary consensus found on the Internet, citing artists such as the Chameleons and Echo & the Bunnymen as examples that fall outside his definition of a "post-punk vanguard".

+Additionally, post-punk has been viewed as a direct reaction to the mainstream success of punk rock in 1977.
+Though Reynolds states that many of the groups later labeled as post-punk had roots predating punk's commercial breakthrough.
+In October 2009, music critic Alex Ogg in a critique of Reynolds' 2005 book Rip It Up and Start Again, stated, "Soon, doubtless, we shall have a fresh backlash and convoluted tautological expressions such as pre-post-punk."
+Mimi Haddon suggested that "post-punk" was a misnomer and that the style had originally emerged alongside punk.

+Observers such as Haddon, Simon Reynolds, David Buckley, David Wilkinson and Alex Ogg have noted that several artists associated with post-punk predated the late-1970s punk explosion.
+Haddon argues that the prefix "post-," in post-punk need not be understood solely in a chronological sense.
+Drawing on multiple linguistic meanings through citing the definition for postmodern feminism by political theorists Carolyn Dipalma and Kathy Ferguson.
+Haddon proposes definitions in relation to postmodernism, noting the prefix can function as a noun ("the postmodern") denoting a vantage point from which one assesses punk, as well as a verb ("to post"), in the sense of announcing or signposting punk's limitations and consciously or unconsciously critiquing perceived shortcomings in punk while seeking new musical directions.

+Writer Ian Trowell echoed this interpretation stating, "We can consider the meaning of post as a simple temporal delineator (as in post-war or a post-watershed television programme) or an ontogenetic shift in genre and thinking (as in postmodern)".